szendejo/waves/blog/_posts/2020-07-29-StephanieZendejo.md

 this genome ~~heart~~ will go on to the next generation.

 ### Generating The Offspring Genome
-A **std::vector** named modifiedSites contains the offspring genome.
+A **std::vector** named **modifiedSites** contains the offspring genome.
 Each position in the modifiedSites vector will be populated from either the changelog if an entry exists, or from the parent genome.
-_Talk about the changelog insert and remove offsets and how that affects the index in the parent genome_
+Every insert mutation in the changelog increases the parent genome size by one.
+Every remove mutation in the changelog decreases the parent genome by the number of sites removed.
 ```c
 void StephanieGenome::generateNewGenome() {
 	modifiedSites.resize(genomeSize);